NVIDIA/NeMo/examples/multimodal/speech_llm/README.md

 # Modular SpeechLLM

-This directory contains example scripts to train and evaluate modular SpeechLLM[1].
+This directory contains example scripts to train and evaluate modular SpeechLLM (e.g, SALM[1], etc).

 ## Requirements
 You will need to install this specific branch of NeMo, or use the provided Dockerfile in the root directory of this repository to build a Docker image with all the necessary dependencies.
 This branch is based on NeMo main branch by 2/14/2024, while diverging from the main branch in the following ways: